swiftlang/swift-evolution-metadata-extractor/README.md

 ### Verbose output

 Use the `--verbose` option (`-v`) for verbose output as the tool runs.

+### Environment variables
+Use optional environment variables to provide proxy and authorization information.

+**HTTP_PROXY | http_proxy**
+When present, HTTP networking requests will use the specified proxy.

+**HTTPS_PROXY | https_proxy**
+When present, HTTPS networking requests will use the specified proxy.

+**GITHUB_TOKEN**
+When present, the provided token will be included as an authorization header in GitHub API requests.

 ## EvolutionMetadataModel library
 The package vends the `EvolutionMetadataModel` library.
 The library defines `Codable` types that are suitable for decoding the generated evolution metadata file.